Jasus edwardsii: Life cycle

 Adults are sexually mature at between 7 and 11 years, mating occurs during late summer and autumn.
 Eggs develop on females, which carry between 100,000 and 500,000 eggs which are fertilised and held below the tail on hairs on the female's abdomen.
 The eggs develop here for 3 to 5 months.
 Eggs then metamorphose into naupliosoma larva which leave the female and are free swimming plankton which migrate towards the surface where they moult into a phyllosoma larva.

 The rock lobster has among the longest larval development known for any marine creature.
 The phyllosoma (Greek for "leaf-like") larvae spend between 9 months to 2 years in oceanic waters before metamorphosing to the post larval stage, known as the puerulus, which then swims towards the coast to settle.

 Size

-Maximum total body length is 58 cm (males), and 43 cm (females); maximum carapace lengths 23.5 cm (males), 18 cm (females); minimum legal carapace lengths vary depending on location.
-In some areas, Jasus edwardsii are frequently harvested weighing over 4.5kg.
+The maximum total body length is 58 cm for males, and 43 cm for females.
+The maximum carapace lengths are 23.5 cm for males and 18 cm for females.
+Minimum legal carapace lengths vary depending on location.
+In some areas, Jasus edwardsii are frequently harvested weighing over 4.5 kg.